Is Online MBA Worth It? In a Word, Yes.

 At Babson, typical part-time students have five to nine years of experience, though some have as little as two or three years or as many as 12 to 15.
 “There is not a set time for when you should go for it,” Hynes says.
 “It’s an individual decision.”

-In terms of the ages of full time MBA vs part time MBA students, the part-timers usually skew a little older.
+While it’s easy to assume need to be early in your career to receive the best online MBA value, that’s far from the reality.
+In fact, part-time MBA students usually skew a little older.
 At Babson, the average age of a part-time MBA student is about 32.

 Remember that at 32, you still have many years of work life left.
-With people working well into their 60s, an MBA earned later in life still affords plenty of opportunities for promotions and new jobs.
+A Chicago Tribune article, “How Old Is Too Old for an MBA: Depends What You Want,” rightly points out that, with people working well into their 60s, an MBA earned later in life still affords plenty of opportunities for promotions and new jobs.

 Flexibility Is a Factor